anagainaru/ReproducibilityInitiative/2020_sc/README.md

 ```
 Example logs for running this commands can be found in the `SLANT_logs` folder.

+The `take_checkpoins_size.sh` script can be used in the background to take checkpoints of fixed size in a given order (the sizes are hardcoded in the script).

+**If it's desired to take a snaphshot based on a given timestamp**

 The `take_checkpoins.sh` script can be used in the background to take checkpoints during SLANT execution and fixed
-moments of time (the timestamps are hardcoded in the script).
+moments of time (currently the timestamps are hardcoded in the script).

-The `take_checkpoins_size.sh` script can be used in the background to take checkpoints of fixed size in a given order (the sizes are hardcoded in the script).

-## Reproducability
+## Software configuration

 In this section you can find details of the software stack and platform configurations used to enable checkpointing for SLANT.